solana-labs/solana/book/src/terminology.md

 Storage mining client, stores some part of the ledger enumerated in blocks and submits storage proofs to the chain.
 Not a full-node.

+#### root

+A [block](#block) or [slot](#slot) that has reached maximum [lockout](#lockout)
+on a validator.
+The root is the highest block that is an ancestor of all active forks on a validator.
+All ancestor blocks of a root are also transitively a root.
+Blocks that are not an ancestor and not a descendant of the root are excluded from consideration for consensus and can be discarded.

 #### runtime